 Vienna can look back on an excellent scientific tradition in the field of medical research.
 Semmelweis, Billroth and Landsteiner are part of this history.
 The outstanding reputation of the Vienna Medical Schools of the past is carried on today – in academia and on the business side.
 Vienna’s life sciences community has experienced significant growth for many years.
-In 2014, a total of 480 companies, research institutions and further core organizations were active in the life science sector in Vienna, having a combined workforce of 35,730 people.
-New figures will be published at the end of this year.
+In 2020, a total of 600 companies, research institutions and further core organizations were active in the life science sector in Vienna, having a combined workforce of 41,000 people.

-Vienna’s outstanding geographical position and its ranking as offering the best quality of life in the world, make the city an ideal place for marketing products across Europe.
-All pharmaceutical and medical device companies ranked in the top five worldwide by annual sales have a presence in Vienna.
+Vienna’s outstanding geographical position and its top quality of life, make the city an ideal place for marketing products across Europe.
+All pharmaceutical and almost all medical device companies ranked in the top 20 worldwide by global annual sales have a presence in Vienna.
 In addition to the international companies, a dynamic start-up scene has been developing since the 1990s.
-434 biotechnology, pharmaceutical and medical device companies produce or develop products and processes in these fields in Vienna or are active as suppliers, service or sales companies.
-These enterprises employed more than 22,000 people and generated nearly 10 billion euros in sales in 2014.
-Thereof, 133 companies (30%) carry out research or develop and produce innovative products.
+More than 500 biotechnology, pharmaceutical and medical device companies produce or develop products and processes in these fields in Vienna or are active as suppliers, service or sales companies.
+These enterprises employed 24,250 people and generated 13.3 billion euros in sales in 2020.
+Thereof, more than 200 companies carry out research or develop and produce innovative products.

 Vienna is clearly in first place in Austria when it comes to education and research in the field of life sciences.
-Five universities, two universities of applied sciences and eleven non-university research institutes employ 12,000 members of staff, which is 60% of all academic employees in this field in Austria.
-With roughly 33,000 students in the area of life sciences, Vienna educates more young scientists than the rest of Austria.
-A multitude of publications (4,816 in 2014) in international journals is evidence of the excellent research work in Vienna.
-Grants provided by the European Research Council became another indicator for quality: Until the end of 2014, Vienna based researchers succeeded in attracting 54 ERC grants in the life sciences.
-This represents 81% of all ERC grants in Austria in this sector.
+Five universities, two universities of applied sciences and eleven non-university research institutes employ about 14,500 members of staff.
+With roughly 42,000 students in the area of life sciences, Vienna educates more young scientists than the rest of Austria.
+A multitude of publications (more than 8,000 in 2020) in international journals is evidence of the excellent research work in Vienna.